Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 When creating the storage account, make sure to create a unique name.
 It actually has to be globally unique, because it will be part of the URI.
 You will see a warning if it is not unique.

 Also, you should create a new resource group for this project.
-A resource group is basically the topmost container in Azure and can contain all the different resources we are going to create.
-For example, if you want to remove all of the things we are creating in this article, you could just remove the resource group.
-[You can read more about the Resource Manager deployment model and resource groups in the documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview).
+A resource group is the topmost resource container in Azure and can contain all the different resources we are going to create.
+For example, if you want to remove all of the things we will be creating in this article, just remove the resource group at the end.
+[Read more about the Resource Manager deployment model and resource groups in the documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview).

 Last, let's think about the Account type.
 While it is enough for the sake of this tutorial to choose "LRS - Locally Redundant Storage", it it is worth considering [other redundancy options](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) for different use-cases.